Skip to content

 Benefits of Ma Huang:

-Ma huang water extract (boiled in water) has antibiotic property.
+Ma huang water extract (boiled in water) also has antibiotic properties.

 Uses of Ma Huang:

-Ma Huang has traditionally been used in Chinese medicine to promote sweating, to treat cold due to excessive exposure to chill and wind, To treat the wheezing and coughing of asthma, To promote urination (if taken when the liquid of the herb tea is cool)
+Ma huang has traditionally been used in Chinese medicine to promote sweating, for colds due to excessive exposure to chill and wind, to treat the wheezing and coughing of asthma, and to promote urination (if taken when the liquid of the herb tea is cool).

-To help control bed wetting, and to control nose bleeding.
-It has also been used to treat diarrhea in small children.
+It has been used to help control bed wetting, and nose bleeding.
+It has also been used for the treatment of diarrhea in small children.

 It can be taken as an herbal tea; both hot or cold, or as a compress.
 Ma Huang is also available as an additive to diet aids or cold and allergy medicines.